rdaaraujo/rdaaraujo/README.md

 Hi!
-My name is Rafael, I'm from Brazil and I'm currently a student. 👨‍💻
+My name is Rafael Almeida.

-I'm always looking to learn and improve my skills.
+<br>I'm from Brazil and i'm currently a student and i'm always looking to learn and improve my skills. 👨‍💻</br>

 <b>About me 😄</b>